miikanissi/miikanissi.com/content/posts/how-to-setup-native-nvim-lsp-for-code-analysis.md

 Neovim or nvim has come a long way to overtake vim with support of multitude of new features natively out of the box.
-One of these features is the support for the Language Server Protocol (LSP), which means it acts as a client to LSP servers.
+One of these features is the support for the Language Server Protocol (LSP), which means nvim acts as a client to LSP servers.
 In order to take advantage of this feature there are a couple of important plugins that do the heavy lifting of getting a working LSP server and client communication set up.
 In this post I will go over what you need to get started on how to setup nvim LSP client for analysing code, autocompletion and even automatic code linting and fixing.